 Some supervisors are too aggressive.
 They place unreasonable demands on their people and insist on special favors from fellow supervisors.
 Other supervisors are too passive.
 They let employees get away with everything short of staging a coup.
-Fellow supervisors, often take advantage of a passive supervisor by shifting work to that supervisor's inbox or department.
+Fellow supervisors too, often take advantage of a passive supervisor by shifting work to that supervisor's init or department.

 Between these two extremes lie assertive supervisors.

 These leaders:

-- Are able to talk with workers and management on all levels. - ✓ Are goal-directed and willing to make things happen. - ✓ Demonstrate self-confidence and respect for others. - ✓ Express feelings openly but in a positive, constructive manner. - ✓ Make firm decisions, but are willing to be flexible when it becomes necessary. - ✓ Accept responsibility for their own actions and behaviors. - Accept and give criticism constructively, neither downplaying nor overstating their abilities.
+- ✓ Are able to talk with workers and management on all levels. - ✓ Are goal directed and willing to make things happen. - ✓ Demonstrate self-confidence and respect for others. - ✓ Expresses feelings openly but in positive, constructive manner. - ✓ Make firm decisions, but willing to be flexible when it becomes necessary. - ✓ Accepts responsibility for their own actions and behaviors. - ✓ Accepts and gives criticism constructively neither downplaying nor overstating their abilities.